simoncoles/zigbee2mqtt-capture/README.md

 Formatted JSON isn't nice
 Consider availability e.g. zigbee2mqtt/conservatory_presence/availability
-Alert of Home Assistant and Zigbee aren't connected
+Alert of Home Assistant and Zigbee aren't connected - do a HealthChecks.io for important things Also listen to Home Assistant messages - what are there?
+Something to cull zigbee2mqtt/conservatory_presence from the database

 ### Readme Template